michaelflppv/mixup/Summaries/mixup.md

 ### 3.4 MEMORIZATION OF CORRUPTED LABELS

-> **"mixup with a large α (e.g. 8 or 32) outperforms dropout on both the best and last epoch test errors, and achieves lower training error on real labels while remaining resistant to noisy labels."**
+> **"mixup with a large $ \alpha $ (e.g. 8 or 32) outperforms dropout on both the best and last epoch test errors, and achieves lower training error on real labels while remaining resistant to noisy labels."**

 - **Note:**
   - **Result:** Mixup not only resists memorizing corrupted labels but also shows lower test errors compared to both standard ERM and dropout-based methods.